Have Questions? We Have Answers!

 How can I maintain my new carpet warranty?

 Read the warranty information for your carpet.
 In most cases it will require professional cleaning every 12-18 months.
 Be sure to choose a method the manufacture suggests or requires.
 Vacuum frequently with a properly working vacuum.
 Blot up spills promptly.
+Even though we are a low-moisture cleaning company, our counter rotating brush machines fall within the IICRC standards of cleaning when dealing with a warranty carpet cleaning.

 I’ve heard that when new carpet is cleaned it gets dirty quicker.
 Is that true?